ambit/bms-support/index.md

 Throughout this guide there are a number of small-but-handy pieces of information that can make using BMS easier, more interesting, and less hazardous.
 Here’s what to look out for.

 <div class="note">
-  <span class="icon-star icon-large">&nbsp;</span>
+  <span class="fa fa-star fa-lg">&nbsp;</span>
   <h5>Tips - Tips are helpful tricks to improve your speed and productivity.</h5>
 </div>

 <div class="note info">
-  <span class="icon-quote-left icon-large">&nbsp;</span>
+  <span class="fa fa-quote-left fa-lg">&nbsp;</span>
   <h5>Notes - Notes are useful snippets of information to help you better understand BMS.</h5>
 </div>

 <div class="note warning">
-  <span class="icon-warning-sign icon-large">&nbsp;</span>
+  <span class="fa fa-warning-sign fa-lg">&nbsp;</span>
   <h5>Warnings - Warnings point out potential issues or problems to avoid.</h5>
 </div>

-If you come across anything along the way that we haven’t covered, or if you know of a tip you think others would find handy, please <a class="noRedirect" id="Intercom" href="mailto:c772676240e0bea1fa03f8bbf21edc26778efc65@incoming.intercom.io">get in touch</a> and we’ll see about including it in this guide.
+If you come across anything along the way that we haven’t covered, or if you know of a tip you think others would find handy, please <a class="askSupport noRedirect" id="Intercom" href="mailto:c772676240e0bea1fa03f8bbf21edc26778efc65@incoming.intercom.io">get in touch</a> and we’ll see about including it in this guide.